-I recently finished my Masters at the University of Melbourne (supervised by Daniel Halliday and Karen Jones).
+I recently finished my Masters in philosophy at the University of Melbourne.

 My research interests include (in no particular order) wellbeing, ethics, epistemology, aesthetics, luck, and AI.